Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 A Look Back on the Town of A PenaA Look Back on the Town of A Pena

-In a total of about 600 meters onward from the albergue, come to the intersection with the DP-5603 and turn right.
-Fortunately, the walk is a brief 1/2 kilometer before turning to the right again, shown below.
-Just after you turn, you are offered a longer, variant pathway to Vilaserío.
+After a total of about 600 meters onward from the albergue, come to the intersection with the DP-5603 and turn right.
+Fortunately, the walk is a brief 1/2 kilometer before turning to the right again.
+However, there is a short diversion to the right, under a bridge, for a few meters, before returning to the DP-5603.

 Rejoin the DP-5603 on Day Two of the Camino FinisterreRejoin the DP-5603 on Day Two of the Camino Finisterre